kevinyswong/kevinyswong.github.io/index.md

 </div>

 <div>
-  I am a first year PhD student at the University of Notre Dame, where I am working with <a href="https://www3.nd.edu/~nchawla/">Nitesh Chawla</a> in the <a href="https://www3.nd.edu/~dial/home/">DIAL lab</a>.
+  I am a first year PhD student at the University of Notre Dame.
 Prior to graduate school, I spent several years in industry.
 Before that, I finished my undergraduate studies at NYU.
 My research interests are in machine learning and natural language processing.